-Create a new class named Material, define a constructor to initialize the variables as defined in the surface material property in Figure 8-17.
+Material class, and in the constructor initialize the variables as defined in the surface material property in Figure 8-18.
 Notice that ambient, diffuse, and specular (Ka, Kd, and Ks) are colors, while shininess is a floating-point number.

 class Material {